 - Levels of severity ranged from child to child, although the younger child seemed to have a more severe case!

-If you feel that your child is struggling or displaying signs/symptoms of a disorder, please mention your concerns to your pediatrician.
+If you feel that your child is struggling or displaying signs/symptoms of developmental disabilities, please mention your concerns to your pediatrician.
 They may refer you to a speech-language pathologist or neurologist for specific testing.

 We also have many blogs that target specific disorders that may be helpful to you and your child!
-If you have more questions, please reach out to Speech Blubs and we will get working on answering anything you need clarification on!
+If you have questions, please contact Speech Blubs and we will get working to answer anything you need clarification on!

 Have a question for our Speech Therapists?